AndreasTar/Image_2_ASCII/README.md

 - [ ] Implement edge detection for better results.
 - [ ] Add slope support for grayscale-value control.
 - [ ] Add examples to the readme and improve its visual aspect.
+- [ ] Add other types of characters, like braille for more blocky looks.

 ## Contribution